35+ Years' Experience. Nationally Recognized Defense.

 If you are looking to file for an appeal, then it is important for you to retain an attorney who has the experience and know-how to provide you with the best possible case.
 Attorney Brad Bailey has proven his ability to successfully represent his clients before the appellate court.

-Contact Brad Bailey Law today and discuss your case with a Boston criminal defense lawyer.
+Contact Brad Bailey Law today and discuss your case with a Boston appeals lawyer in a FREE case review.

 Brad Bailey is the go-to defense attorney for white collar crimes, federal crimes, as well as serious state felony charges.
 He is without question one of the most experienced criminal defense attorneys in Boston.